crcardenas/CBX1139_genome/pipeline.md

     CBX1139
 ```

-Once you hae added all these tools, you can use the command line functions or use an interactive viewer
+Once you hae added all these tools, you can use the command line functions or use an interactive viewer.
+The interactive viewer will be easier to star with.

-However, to do so you will need to compress and download your directory, but you should be able to exclude those directories that have lots of data in them.
-(At the time of writing, I am waiting on Diamond to finish and haven't run this step yet)
+in the directory containing the assembly files *and* the data; use:

 ```
-tar -pczf CBX1139_blobtools.tar.gz
-    /home/cody/CALOSOMA_Genomes/NANOPORE/blobtools/CBX1139 \
-    --exclude "/home/cody/CALOSOMA_Genomes/NANOPORE/blobtools/CBX1139/blasts" \
-    --exclude "/home/cody/CALOSOMA_Genomes/NANOPORE/blobtools/CBX1139/busco" \
-    --exclude "/home/cody/CALOSOMA_Genomes/NANOPORE/blobtools/CBX1139/bdiamond" \
-    --exclude "/home/cody/CALOSOMA_Genomes/NANOPORE/blobtools/CBX1139/minimap2" \
+blobtools view --remote `pwd`
 ```

+In the terminal on your __local machine__, run what the previous command tells you to do; and access the web address in your browser.